br0nco640k/Bard-Diva/README.md

 - Open up Bard Performance Mode in FFXIV with instrument of choice

-- Run `python play.py` or `./play.py` and select the files in the GUI
+- Run `python play.py` or `./play.py` and select the files in the GUI.
+If you get errors about pyautogui, try using the Wayland instructions instead (above and below), which in theory should work on all Linux systems.

 - On Wayland run `python play.py wayland` or `./play.py wayland` instead